BekaValentine/noisebridge-social-media-tool/SETUP.md

 Use the noisebridge-social-media-tool.sh script, which wraps up the production server commands, to make a service.
 In systemd systems:

 ==== Making a Systemd service

+The SCRIPT_FILE is noisebridge-social-media-tool.sh.
+You should change the cd'ed-to directory to be whatever the directory of the repo is.

 PREREQUISITE: